phcompeau/biological_modeling_course/_pages/coronavirus/ab_initio.md

 ## Applying an *ab initio* algorithm to a protein sequence

 In the tutorial linked below, we will use software named [Quark](https://zhanglab.ccmb.med.umich.edu/QUARK/), which has a web interface, to run an *ab initio* structure prediction algorithm.
 Quark is even more sophisticated than the algorithm discussed in the previous section.
-For one, it compiles a database of fragments of known protein structures to compare our candidate protein structure against.
-Furthermore, it applies a combination of multiple scoring functions to determine the lowest energy conformation available.
+For example, this algorithm applies a combination of multiple scoring functions to determine the lowest energy conformation available.

 Despite the sophistication of software like Quark, *ab initio* algorithms are still an active area of research, and we still lack an approach that is both fast and reliable.
 The larger the protein we use, the longer our query will take, and the more inaccurate the resulting structure may be.
 Accordingly, many *ab initio* algorithms limit the allowable length of a protein sequence.
 This is the case for Quark, which limits us to 200 amino acids.
 Since the SARS-CoV-2 spike protein contains 1281 amino acids, we will instead demonstrate how to use this software on the shorter human hemoglobin subunit alpha.